Analyze the sentiment of social networks, reviews, or customer satisfaction surveys

 What level of accuracy can the automatic sentiment analysis provide?

-Nevertheless, aspects such as volume and latency are equally or more important than the previous ones.
-If a human team can analyze hundreds of messages with 85% accuracy and a computer can process millions of them –in real time– with 75%, it is clear that machines are a definitely a valid option.
+Nevertheless, aspects such as volume and latency are just as, if not more, important than the previous ones.
+If a human team can analyze hundreds of messages with 85% accuracy but a computer can process millions in real time with 75%, machines are a clearly a valid option.